atl/twitstream/README.markdown

 ## Example applications ##
 ### textori ###

-A simple implementation of a tweet display roughly modeled on [twistori][].
-Takes in keywords and pretty-prints a live `track`ing stream from the keywords entered.
-The below-listed keywords are the default setting.
+As a simple implementation of a tweet display roughly modeled on [twistori][], `textori.py` takes in keywords and pretty-prints a live `track`ing stream from the keywords entered.
+The below-listed keywords are used as the default setting, when no keywords are entered.

     textori.py love hate think believe feel wish